 Naturally, you will want to include as much realistic and useful information as you can within your project’s business plan.
 This will include any information pertinent to the budget, distribution plan, marketing and ultimately the financial projections.

 What your business plan should not include is forty-odd pages of unrelated figures from previous, unrelated films.
 Keeping it direct, clear and to the point is the name of the game since nothing is more off-putting than having to wade through reams of figures just to get to the meat of your plan.
-As such, consider our fully-formatted business plan template for independent films – as it will save you a lot of hard work, and nobody wants to make writing a business plan more arduous than it already is!
+Consider our fully-formatted business plan template for independent films, as it will save you a lot of hard work, and nobody wants to make writing a business plan more arduous than it already is!
 On a similar note…

 So you’ve cut out all the extraneous details from your business plan.
 While this streamlined version telling investors exactly what they need to know is desirable, it may feel like your pitch is a bit thin on the ground.
 What useful (and pertinent) information can you add to the full film investment package?